berlinodeveloper/rum-lib/README.md

 ## Description

-This repository contains the code from RuM without the UI only for the purpose to export a minified package to use in other programs
+This repository contains the code from the RuM application without the UI only for the purpose to export a minified package to use in other programs

 ## Requirements